wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/cloud-services/cloud-services-troubleshoot-roles-that-fail-start.md

 9. Open Internet Explorer.

-10. Type the address and the name of the web application.
+10. Type the address and the name of the web site.
 For example, `http://<IPV4 Address>/default.aspx`.

 Navigating to the web site will return more explicit error messages.